 Representations are temporary replacements.
-You can choose an engineer who should represent you, and, in some cases, you can also define yourself as a representation for another engineer.
+You can choose a colleague who should represent you, and, in some cases, you can also define yourself as a representation for a colleague.
 This can be useful for example during the time of your vacation.
 Representations have the following effects: